archimatetool/ArchiModels/README.md

 ### Summary

-This is a collection of ArchiMate® models in native Archi file format and in The Open Group's ArchiMate Exchange file format.
+This is a collection of ArchiMate® model files in The Open Group's ArchiMate Exchange file format.
+Archi format files  (*.archimate) are also included for reference.

 ### Links